eindiran/bash-scripts/README.md

-# sbin-scripts
+# shell-scripts
 Collection of system tools and bash scripts for various tasks which I keep stashed in /usr/local/sbin/ across my various machines.
-This repo allows me to quickly install the scripts onto a new machine so that I can preserve my workflow, which has come to rely on a lot of these tools.
+This repo allows me to quickly install the scripts onto a new machine so that I can preserve my workflow.

-## Directory Structure
-My /usr/local/sbin directory is entirely flat, but to organize the scripts according to their relationships to one another, I've split the top level directory into two straightforward directories.

-### Top-Level Directories
-  1) /usr/local/sbin/p4/
-     and
-  2) /usr/local/sbin/other-tools/ (for _all_ things unrelated to Perforce)

-### Descending into "other_tools"
-Beneath /usr/local/sbin/other-tools/, there is a network of tools (often connected to one another).
-They are stored in directories tied to how they relate to each other.
-For example, the two scripts 'currenttime' and 'weather' will be in the subdirectory titled "location_based_scripts".

-Additionally, there will be a "sys_tools" directory, which will contain 'sysinfo' and 'up', more coming soon.

-# Contents
-Right now, usr_local_sbin_scripts contains 10 scripts in all (with about 4 to 5 requiring a lot of effort and thought to produce.
-### Location Based
+## Location Based
-The first two scripts can be found in "other_tools/location_based_scripts:

   1) currenttime -- My first significantly-sized bash tool to build/maintain.
 Its initial implementation focused on quickly returning the localtime in 12h time.
 Over time, the tool has grown a LOT in functionality, scope and reliability.
 The printed output of 'usage()' is far too expansive to replicate here: instead type "currenttime -h" or "currenttime --help" to display help info.

   2) weather -- a fairly straighforward tool to check the weather of a city (which comes from a set of cities I personally care about -- if you want other cities added, please file an issue and mark it 'enhancement'.
 I will be sure to add support for your desired city.).
 To see weather's options, etc. type "weather --help" or "weather -h"

-### Unix system tools
+## Unix system tools
 The next two scripts are general purpose tools while using almost any \*nix flavor, including all GNU/Linux and OSX!
 Hopefully the BSDs are coming soon.